 The Magnolia/AME Zion cemeteries, co-located in the 1200 block of North A Street, were established at the turn of the 20th century and serve as an important physical reflection of Pensacola’s African-American community from the early 1900s through the 1980s.
 Unfortunately, in recent decades, the cemeteries had not been actively maintained and fell into disrepair.

-With the ownership of the sites unclear, Mayor Hayward worked with the University of West Florida to develop a plan of action.
+With the ownership of the sites unclear, former Mayor of Pensacola, Ashton Hayward worked with the University of West Florida to develop a plan of action.
 That partnership expanded to include the Escambia County Property Appraiser's office, non-profits like Keep Pensacola Beautiful, and area residents, who have united to undertake several cleanup efforts.
 As a result of these combined efforts, the cemeteries are in much better shape while all stakeholders work to develop a plan to keep the cemeteries maintained on a long-term basis.

 Following this initial partnership, the Pensacola Area Cemetery Team (PACT) was organized in late 2013 to help identify and address issues associated with historic cemetery resources located within the city limits of Pensacola.
 UWF has a long-standing commitment to community service and is pleased to assist the City of Pensacola in promoting historic cemetery preservation.